Satria Muda Bandung: IBL era

-Satria Muda then made the jump to the Indonesian Basketball League upon the latter's foundation in 2003.
-A year later, Bank Rakyat Indonesia, through its BritAma savings account, became the team's major sponsor, and since then the team identity has been Satria Muda BritAma.
-In the 2015, Pertamina, became the team's major sponsor, and the team name becoming Satria Muda Pertamina.
+Satria Muda then made the jump to the Indonesian Basketball League upon its foundation in 2003.
+A year later, Bank Rakyat Indonesia, through its BritAma savings account, became the team's major sponsor, and the team identity became Satria Muda BritAma.
+In 2015, Pertamina became the team's major sponsor, and the team name became Satria Muda Pertamina.

 It has won ten domestic titles (1999, 2004, 2006, 2007, 2008, 2009, 2010–11, 2011–12, 2014–15, and 2018) and has also won the SEABA Champions Cup in 2008 by dethroning Philippines' Harbour Centre Batang Pier.

-Satria Muda is one of the six founding teams of the first pan-Asean pro basketball league, the ASEAN Basketball League (ABL), which began play on 11 October 2009, but will still remain in the Indonesian Basketball League.
+Satria Muda is one of the six founding teams of the first pan-Asean pro basketball league, the ASEAN Basketball League (ABL), which began play on 11 October 2009, but remained in the Indonesian Basketball League.
 In the ABL, it allows them to add two foreign reinforcements and up to three players from Asean countries.
-It finished third overall in the regular season standings and became the runners-up in the inaugural season of the ABL, losing to the Philippine Patriots, 0–3, in the championship.
+They finished third overall in the regular season standings and became the runners-up in the inaugural season of the ABL, losing to the Philippine Patriots 0–3 in the championship.

-For the 2010–11 season, the Satria Muda ballclub will be fielding two teams for the ABL and the domestic NBL Indonesia, respectively.
-The team competing in the NBL will be composed of the 2009–10 ABL team, while the new ABL team is a mixture of new local players, Filipino imports, and American imports.
+For the 2010–11 season, Satria Muda fielded two teams, for the ABL and the domestic NBL Indonesia respectively.
+The team competing in the NBL was composed of the 2009–10 ABL team, while the new ABL team was a mixture of new local players, Filipino imports, and American imports.